lutsen/lagan/README.md

 To do
 -----

-- Add proper PHPDocumentor inline code documentation
+- Check types in PHPDocumentor inline code documentation
+- Add missing parts to Readme file
+- Test and then add "$ php composer.phar create-project lutsen/lagan [my-app-name]" to install docuemntation

 Nice to have
 ------------

+- Project homepage
+- Unit testing
+- Design the editor
 - Adding search options and/or routes
 - JSON API
-- Project homepage
-- Unit testing
 - Media upload property type
-- Design the editor
 - Add many-to-many relations
 - Adding extended user login and rights management stuff
 - Drag-n-drop interface for the position of objects